ecrucru/anticrux/README.md

 ## AntiCrux hELO world

 This tool generates a [PGN file](https://en.wikipedia.org/wiki/Portable_Game_Notation) to estimate the level of AntiCrux in regard of other UCI-compatible chess engines.
-For now, only AntiCrux and the special Stockfish-based engine developed by @ddugovic and compiled by @niklasf are considered because they are related to JavaScript.
+For now, only AntiCrux and the special Stockfish-based engine developed by @ddugovic and compiled by @niklasf (the project does not exist anymore) are considered because they are related to JavaScript.

 To get reliable games, the processing will take hours (or days !).
 To accelerate the generation, you may launch in parallel with the scripts `run_elo.bat` (Windows) or `run_elo.sh` (Linux) as many processes as your computer has CPU.